 The Sandvik Way regulates the governance of the Sandvik Group.
-It includes the Sandvik Code of Conduct, delegation of responsibilities, including signatory and authorization principles for decision making and cost approvals, and request and approval procedures in respect of investments and acquisitions, among other items.
+It includes delegation of responsibilities, including signatory and authorization principles for decision making and cost approvals, and request and approval procedures in respect to investments and acquisitions, among other items.